TheMetalHead/moOde-Radio-Station-Recorder/README.md

 Instructions for a simple radio station recorder for moOde http://moodeaudio.org/.

 It consists of a separate web server to schedule the recording of a radio station.
 This then updates moOde/mpd with the new recordings that appear in a directory called Recordings in the library.
-This has been tried on moOde versions 6.4.2 and 6.5.2
+This has been tried on moOde versions 6.4.2 onwards.

 The following stream formats are supported by the stream ripper: mp3, nsv, aac, and ogg.
 I have only tried two formats, mp3 is ok, aac had audio interruptions. m3u8 streams are not supported.